3D Laser Scanning

 What we provide

-Highly accurate 3D digital scans reaching accuracies of 1-3mm.
+Highly accurate 3D laser scanning service reaching accuracies of 1-3mm.
 The collection rate of our scanners is 500,000 points per second allowing us to create quality point cloud datasets.

 Key Contact